Percy Pickard: Early life

 Pickard was born in Handsworth, Sheffield, in the West Riding of Yorkshire, England.
 He was the youngest of five children, with an older brother and three older sisters.
 His father was Percy Charles Pickard, a Yorkshireman who moved to London and started a catering company.
 Having the same name as his father and being the youngest of five in the family, he was affectionately referred to as 'Boy', and the family nickname persisted, even as he grew to be 6' 4".
 His older brother, Walter, joined the RAF and became an officer.
-His oldest sister, Helena Pickard, became an actress.
-She married well known actor Sir Cedric Hardwicke.
+His oldest sister, Helena Pickard, became an actress; she married the actor Cedric Hardwicke.

 Pickard was sent to Framlingham College.
-Though bright and engaging, Pickard struggled with both reading and writing.
+Though bright and engaging, Pickard struggled with reading and writing.
 There is some evidence to suggest he struggled with dyslexia.
 Nevertheless, he was an enthusiastic classmate, and was active in school sports.
 He developed into an excellent shot, and captained his house rifle team.
-His favorite activity was riding horses.
+His favourite activity was riding.
 A farm in British East Africa was owned by the family of another student.
-To encourage their son in coming to Africa they offered to board one of his classmates when he graduated, to bring along when he came down to the farm.
-Pickard took the offer.
+To encourage their son in coming to Africa they offered to board one of his classmates when he came down to the farm; Pickard took the offer.
 After a couple of years the classmate returned to England, but Pickard stayed on.
 The vast grasslands provided ample opportunity for riding, and Pickard excelled as a Polo player, earning a 3 handicap.
 While there Pickard enlisted in the King's African Rifles as a reservist.

 With war looming in Europe, Pickard and three of his friends chose to return to England.
-Lacking the funds for a full passage, they drove their car north through Italian Somaliland, British Somaliland, Egyptian Sudan and finally to Egypt.
-Along the way Pickard became deathly ill with Malaria.
-The group of travelers had to stop for some time.
-Eventually they made it to Alexandria, from which they obtained transport back to England.
+Lacking the funds for a full passage, they drove their car north through Italian Somaliland, British Somaliland, Anglo-Egyptian Sudan and finally to Egypt.
+Along the way Pickard became ill with malaria and the group of travellers had to stop for some time.
+Eventually they made it to Alexandria, from where they obtained transport back to England.

 Upon returning to England Pickard volunteered to serve as an officer with the Army, but was declined on account of his poor school results.
 He then applied to the Royal Air Force, who were in the midst of a massive expansion, and was accepted.
-He was granted an RAF short service commission in January 1937, completing his pilot training program with an "above average" rating.
-He was posted to 214 Squadron, equipped with the Handley Page Harrow bomber.
-He received a commission as Acting Pilot Officer 25 January 1937.
-The posting of Pilot Officer was confirmed and made permanent 16 November 1937.
+He was granted an RAF short service commission in January 1937, completing his pilot training programme with an "above average" rating.
+He was posted to 214 Squadron, equipped with the Handley Page H.P.54 Harrow bomber.
+He received a commission as acting pilot officer 25 January 1937.
+The post of pilot officer was confirmed and made permanent 16 November 1937.
 During this period he began seeing Dorothy Hodgkin.
-Her family did not approve of the couple, but they wed anyway.
-He gave his bride the present of a large Old English Sheepdog to keep her company while he was away.
-They named the dog 'Ming'.
+Her family did not approve but they wed anyway.
+He gave his bride the present of an Old English Sheepdog to keep her company while he was away; they named the large dog 'Ming'.